alexmcmanus/appsync-resolverscript/README.md

 ## Roadmap

+- Add ability to reference `dynamodb` functions directly.
 - Add ability to reference Velocity variables directly.
 - Pre-populate Velocity variables for Unit and Pipeline templates.
 - Add ability to set Velocity variables.
-- Add ability to reference core `util` functions directly.
+- Complete mapping of all core `util` functions.
-- Add ability to reference `dynamodb` functions directly.
+- Complete mapping of all `dynamodb` functions.
 - Add higher-level abstractions for DynamoDB API.
 - Support `sendRequest().catch()`.
 - Support `map()` and `filter()` on variables.